 A preliminary or standard indoor air quality testing involves inspection, measurements and laboratory testing where required of the following:

 - Total VOCs (Volatile Organic Compounds) Testing

-- Airborne microorganisms (surface and airborne mould (fungi) and bacteria) sampling and laboratory analysis.
+- Microorganisms (surface and airborne mould (fungi) and bacteria) sampling and laboratory analysis.

-Other indoor air quality parameters may also be investigated as needed depending on likely or identified problems and potential air pollutants.
+Other indoor air quality parameters may also be investigated as needed depending on likely or identified problems and potential indoor or outdoor air pollutants.
 SESA Occupational hygiene consultants also provide air quality testing for indoor environment NABERS ratings specified methodologies.